mjmccrac/Blackjack-in-Solidity/README.md

 - Had trouble returning values from Solidity.
 Needed to revise to make separate getter functions.
 - Had trouble generating random numbers.
 Used the block number as a seed.
 - Had trouble with my stack overflowing.
+- All hands and logic are in Solidity, so this consumes insane amounts of gas!

 To play.
 Address [0] is Player and address [1] from the ganache generated addresses is dealer.